 Tsuyoshi Idé, Takayuki Katsuki, Tetsuro Morimura, and Robert Morris, “City-Wide Traffic Flow Estimation from Limited Number of Low Quality Cameras” IEEE Transactions on Intelligent Transportation Systems, 18 (2017) 950-959 [link, slides for related paper].

-Since establishing fully analytic models is not possible in complex systems, simulation technologies can be a powerful approach.
-However, one critical issue is how to validate the simulation result.
-To address this, I was interested in how simulation could be combined with optimization technologies.
-For example, we may want to optimize the model of individual agents in multi-agent traffic simulation using sophisticated machine learning technologies, possibly through a method similar to Bayesian optimization.
-It was my great honor to have an opportunity to launch a new Strategic Initiative in this area in the Math department of Global IBM Research.
+Since it is not possible to establish fully analytic models in complex systems, simulation technologies can be a powerful approach.
+However, one critical issue is how to validate the simulation results.
+To address this, I am interested in exploring how simulation could be combined with optimization technologies.
+For example, we may want to optimize the model of individual agents in a multi-agent traffic simulation using sophisticated machine learning technologies, possibly through a method similar to Bayesian optimization.
+It is my great honor to have an opportunity to launch a new Strategic Initiative in this area in the Math department of Global IBM Research.

-For the analysis of industrial dynamic systems, major research topics included sensor data analytics and production optimization, which are particularly important in the Japanese market.
-My own research including anomaly detection and trajectory analytics is playing a critical role in real production systems in e.g., ClassNK’s ship maintenance system.
+For the analysis of industrial dynamic systems, major research topics include sensor data analytics and production optimization, which are particularly important in the Japanese market.
+My own research, including anomaly detection and trajectory analytics, plays a critical role in real production systems, such as ClassNK’s ship maintenance system.

 Sensor Data Analytics (2005-2013)

-After wrapping up the Autonomic Computing project, I started a new project, Data Analytics for Quality Control, or simply Sensor Data Analytics, which aimed at improving the quality of products mainly in the manufacturing industries by taking full advantages of advanced analytics for sensor data.
-It started as a single-person project, but eventually ended up being a corporate-wide major initiative, thanks to many colleagues’ efforts.
+After completing the Autonomic Computing project, I started a new project called Data Analytics for Quality Control, also known as Sensor Data Analytics.
+The goal of this project was to enhance the quality of products in the manufacturing industries by utilizing advanced analytics for sensor data.
+Initially, it was a one-person project, but it eventually grew into a major initiative across the entire corporation, thanks to the efforts of many colleagues.

-One of the most important work in this period is the development of “proximity-based” anomaly detection algorithms.
-In particular, In the SDM paper below, I first introduced the sparse graphical model in the context of correlational anomaly detection.
+One of the most crucial tasks during this period was the development of “proximity-based” anomaly detection algorithms.
+Specifically, in the SDM paper mentioned below, I introduced the sparse graphical model in the context of correlational anomaly detection.

 Tsuyoshi Idé et al., “Proximity-Based Anomaly Detection using Sparse Structure Learning,” Proceedings of 2009 SIAM International Conference on Data Mining (SDM 09), pp.97-108 [slides].

-The project was one of the world’s earliest systematic efforts toward data-driven management of Internet-of-Things (IoT).
-When I initiated the project, utilizing the data in the IoT domain simply meant the development of a centralized database to store the attributes of numerous parts of production equipment.
-Almost one decade after my proposal and successful customer projects, many people finally started realizing how advanced analytics combined with sophisticated database systems can bring a revolutionary change to the way of doing business.
+The project was among the world’s earliest systematic efforts to leverage data-driven management in the Internet of Things (IoT) domain.
+When I launched the project, leveraging data in IoT primarily involved creating a centralized database to store attributes of various pieces of production equipment.
+Almost a decade after my initial proposal and the completion of successful customer projects, a broader audience has begun to recognize how combining advanced analytics with sophisticated database systems can revolutionize business practices.

 Automated Analysis Initiative (AAI; 2003-2004)